tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 ![Mouse drag state machine](mousedragstatemachine.png)

 There are only three transitions, each triggered by an event.

+### Turning a State-Machine into Code with Event Listeners

+The typical way to add interaction in web-pages and other UIs has historically been creating the Event Listeners.
+In software engineering terms it's typically referred to as the [Observer Pattern](https://en.wikipedia.org/wiki/Observer_pattern) (not to be confused with the "Observable" FRP abstraction we have been discussing).

 Here’s an event-driven code fragment that provides such dragging for some SVG element ```draggableRect```, that is a child of an SVG canvas element referred to by the variable ```svg```:

 ```javascript
 const svg = document.getElementById("svgCanvas")!;